 Coffee price is a hot topic for any Colombian coffee farmer, whose life only goes around coffee.
 Elkin Dario revealed to us that it’s also one of the reasons why many young people leave the countryside and move to the cities.
 They don’t see any future in the coffee fields.

-The high altitude of Finca La Yalena (2100 m) is a great advantage also to prevent plants’ diseases.
+The high altitude of Finca La Yalena (2100 m) is a great advantage also to prevent plants’ diseases, avoiding the need for reactive desease protection.
 Elkin Dario Diosa Montoya feels indeed lucky because his finca does not suffer almost from any plague at all.